brazilian-utils/brutils-python/README_EN.md

 Args:

-- tin (str): The TIN (NIF) to be validated, a string starting with a letter, followed by 8 numbers and a check digit.
+- tin (str): The TIN (NIF) to be validated, a string with 9 numeric digits, the first being used to define the type of taxpayer (1, 5, 6 or 8) and the last being a check digit.

 Returns: